 At this time the Company is in the process of obtaining approval from shareholders to file an increase in the authorized common shares.
-The company will have a board meeting before the end of January 2020 to bring this topic to a vote from the board.
+The company will have a board meeting in calendar year 2020 to bring this topic to a vote from the board.